felipedb-huawei/xamarin-build-variants/README.md

 ---
-name: Xamarin.Forms - Working with Maps
+name: Xamarin.Forms - Working with Multiple Android Manifests
-description: "This sample demonstrates how to work with maps in Xamarin.Forms."
+description: "This sample demonstrates how to work with Multiple Android Manifests to support HMS Integration"
 page_type: sample
 languages:
 - csharp